Competition Format 2019

 - It is the skipper’s responsibility to make sure that all photographs taken by any crew member are clear and of the required parts of the fish requested on the Species List Sheet.
 They must also show the daily card in the picture with the fish.

-- Due to the fact there is a catch and release only policy in much of Northern Europe including Ireland, the Conningbeg Trophy and Prize will now be for the longest bass, from tip of the snout to tip of the tail, the total length.
+- In the interests of conservation, the Conningbeg Trophy and Prize will now be for the longest bass, from tip of the snout to tip of the tail, the total length.

 - If you catch a species that requires photographing and it is a specimen, please bring this fish to the scales if you want to claim a specimen.
 This is at the skipper’s discretion as no weight will be added to your overall catch.
 If it is a length-based specimen, take the appropriate photographs on the measuring mat as outlined on the Species List.